A Tractable Online Learning Algorithm for the Multinomial Logit Contextual Bandit: Main results

 where \emph{pessimism} is the additive inverse of the optimism (difference between the payoffs under true parameters and those estimated by \algotwo{}).
 Due to optimistic decision-making and the fact that $\theta_*\in C_t(\delta)$ (see Eq~(\ref{eq: algo decision})), \emph{pessimism} is non-positive, for all rounds.
 Thus, the regret is upper bounded by the sum of the prediction error for $T$ rounds.
 In Section~\ref{sec: bounds on prediction error main} we derive an the expression for prediction error upper bound for a single round $t$.
 We also contrast with the previous works~\cite{filippi2010parametric,li2017provably,oh2021multinomial} and point out specific technical differences which allow us to use Bernstein-like tail concentration inequality and therefore, achieve stronger regret guarantees.
-Further, in Section~\ref{sec: Sum of prediction error main}, we further simplify prediction error into terms for which the calculation of $T$ rounds summation is easy.
+In Section~\ref{sec: regret calculation main}, we describe the additional steps leading to the statement of Theorem~\ref{thm: regret upper bounds main}.
 The style of the arguments is simpler and shorter than that in~\cite{faury2020improved}.
-In Section~\ref{sec: regret calculation main}, we describe the additional steps leading to the statement of Theorem~\ref{thm: regret upper bounds main}.
 Finally, in Section~\ref{sec: convex relaxation main}, we discuss the relationship between two confidence sets $C_t(\delta)$ and $E_t(\delta)$ and show that even using $E_t(\delta)$ in place of $C_t(\delta)$, we get the regret upper bounds with same parameter dependence as in Corollary~\ref{corol: simplified regret result}.
+Lemma~\ref{lem: prediction error single round softmax main} gives the expression for an upper bound on the prediction error.